berthelemy/flisspowercounselling/_pages/03-counselling.md

 My premises are in the S11 area of Sheffield, with access up one flight of stairs.
 During the Coronavirus pandemic I am not meeting face-to-face but do offer phone, WhatsApp or Zoom sessions.

-I work Tuesday and Wednesday (including early evening), and Saturday to noon.
+I work Tuesday and Wednesday (including early evening).

 ### Fees: